-However, the rest of the time you would not want to spend much time in your cabana, because it does get quite warm.
+Although the fans in the rooms keep you cool at night, you would not want to spend much time in your cabana during the day, because it does get quite warm during the peak heat.

 I found taking a shower each night before bed cooled us off just enough that when we climbed into bed it was not as muggy, and we woke up almost feeling cold.
-If you are hot-natured, this is not the hotel for you.
+However, if you are hot-natured, this is not the hotel for you.

-On the flip side, that meant other guests staying in nearby cabanas also heard our jet lagged toddler crying at 2 a.m. when she had a rough night.
-(Sorry about that… but look at this face… you can’t stay mad at her too long.)
+The screen windows allow you to hear the sounds of the jungle at night.
+But on the flip side, that meant other guests staying in nearby cabanas also heard our jet lagged toddler crying at 2 a.m. when she had a rough night.

-Overall, I would recommend Table Rock Jungle Lodge for families or couples.
-They offer pack n plays for babies or toddlers.
+Overall, a jungle lodge is a unique experience, and I would recommend Table Rock Jungle Lodge for families or couples.
 If you do plan to visit with a noisy little one that is prone to night waking, I would recommend requesting the most secluded cabana available prior to your stay.

 Have you stayed in a Belize jungle lodge?
 We’d love to hear your experience.
 Leave your thoughts in the comments below.

 ready to book your stay at table rock jungle lodge? click here.

 Like it?
 Pin this Table Rock Jungle Lodge Review to save it for later!

 This Table Rock Jungle Lodge review was first written in June 2016 but was most recently updated in February 2024 for accuracy and current lodging information and offerings.